COVID-19 Testing Services & Vaccine Distribution

 Asymptomatic testing locations are available throughout the metro area, many of which at no charge with proof of medical insurance.
 Please refer to the Douglas County Health Department website for more details.

 To get tested at the Nebraska Medicine UNO Health Center, you must schedule a telehealth appointment with one of their providers, who will determine during the visit if testing is warranted.
 Testing for asymptomatic individuals is not currently available through the UNO Health Center.

 You will receive a phone call or portal message with your test results and next steps.

 NOTE: Fees may be applied to COVID-19 testing at the Nebraska Medicine UNO Health Center.
 Please call 402.554.2374 with specific questions you may have.

 Under the University of Nebraska's Medical Benefits plan through UMR, faculty and staff would have the costs of the telehealth appointment covered.

 If you are waiting for test results

 If you have symptoms and get tested for COVID-19 it is crucial that you quarantine until you receive the results of your test.
-If you have symptoms of COVID-19, submit a BRT form to report your status so a member of the Office of Health Security can contact you with the next steps.
+Please follow any guidelines issued by the Centers for Disease Control.

 If you are deciding whether or not to get tested